 Tireless in the face of controversy

-Sociologist Chizuko Ueno received the Hän Honour from former Finnish President Tarja Halonen for her pioneering work in feminism and woman’s studies in Japan.
+Sociologist Chizuko Ueno, chief director of the Women’s Action Network, received the Hän Honour from former Finnish President Tarja Halonen for her pioneering work in feminism and woman’s studies in Japan.

 During the presentation ceremony, Halonen said that Ueno “has tirelessly addressed sometimes controversial issues, such as gender discrimination and sexual violence, and provoked debate to make Japan a better society in respect of gender equality.”

 Ueno achieved prominence in the 1980s with her book A Study of Sexy Girls and continued into the 2000s with books such as Survival Strategies for Women.
 She is not only a feminist advocate, but also a scholar on the history of women’s liberation and feminism.

 Ueno reciprocated Halonen’s remarks, saying, “It is my great honour to receive a letter of thanks from the first female president of Finland…because Finland is well known as one of the highest-ranking countries in terms of a gender-equal society.”